Chandra179/greenclaw/docs/youtube.md

 ### Audio Transcription

-When YouTube captions are unavailable, greenclaw transcribes downloaded audio using [faster-whisper](https://github.com/SYSTRAN/faster-whisper).
-Requires `faster-whisper` in PATH and an audio file to have been downloaded first.
+When YouTube captions are unavailable, greenclaw transcribes downloaded audio by sending it to the **whisper-service** — a separate FastAPI HTTP service wrapping [faster-whisper](https://github.com/SYSTRAN/faster-whisper).
+The service runs outside the Go container to allow GPU access.

 - Runs only when `transcribe_audio: true` and `download_audio: true`
 - YouTube captions take priority; whisper transcription is the fallback for `Result.Text`
-- Default model: `base` (74 MB, ~16× realtime on a 4-core CPU)
+- Requires `transcriber.endpoint` in config pointing to a running whisper-service instance (e.g. `http://host.docker.internal:9000`)
+- The service defaults to the `medium` model on CUDA; model and device are configured via environment variables

 See [ADR 002](adr/002-audio-transcription.md) for engine selection rationale.